PX4/PX4-user_guide/en/dev_setup/dev_env_mac.md

 - Install [VSCode](../dev_setup/vscode.md) (if you prefer using an IDE to the command line).
 - Install the [QGroundControl Daily Build](https://docs.qgroundcontrol.com/en/releases/daily_builds.html)
   :::tip
-  The *daily build* includes development tools that hidden in release builds.
+  The *daily build* includes development tools that are hidden in release builds.
   It may also provide access to new PX4 features that are not yet supported in release builds.
   :::
 - Continue to the [build instructions](../dev_setup/building_px4.md).